 You may want to use the snowflake method as written, or you may want to modify it for your own uses.
 It can be an excellent approach to plot outlining for writers who want to plan extensively before they begin to write.

-Of the many ways to write a plot outline, this is one of the best approaches for writers who are more concerned with structure than the specifics of plot although it also allows the opportunity to be very specific about plot.
-It is based on screenplay structure, and also allows a writer to be more or less detailed in approach.
+Of the many ways to write a plot outline, this is one of the best approaches for writers who are more concerned with structure than the specifics of plot.
+It also makes it easier to plan the broader arcs of plot, however.

-Each act must have certain elements, and while some approaches to the three-act structure are quite detailed, writers can begin with a stripped-down apprach.
+Each act must have certain elements, and while some approaches to three-act structure are quite detailed, you can begin with a stripped-down apprach.

 At its essence, the first act requires three main elements.

-- The inciting event happens early on and sets your character on the path that will lead to the main conflict.
+- The inciting event: Happens early on and sets your character on the path that will lead to the main conflict.

 In the second act, the action must rise to a climactic midpoint.
 This is sometimes called the reversal because it changes everything.
 The second act ends with a second turning point.
 The third act rises to a climax and ends in resolution.